 I find it hilarious that Mangu Y Los Tres Golpes sounds like an awesome name for a band.
 By the way, there is a forth, less respected member of that group which is longaniza (Dominican sausage).
 I would also like to mention that some folks enjoy a mangu made from ripe yellow plantains but I do not count myself as part of that contingent.
 I like my mangu from green plantains strictly.
 I guess you can call me a traditionalist.

-At the Platano Festival this past weekend, I was introduced to 2 possible origins for the word mangu.
+At the Platano Festival, yes – you heard that correct – The Platano Festival, which is an actual yearly event in Washington Heights, I was introduced to 2 possible origins for the word mangu.
 The first I had heard before but I find the least credible.
 According to this theory, during the first American occupation of the Dominican Republic which began in 1916, an American soldier tasted the concoction and said “man good!”, Dominicans heard that and ran with it and enshrined it as the name for the culinary concoction.
 I highly doubt that the word mangu has been around for less than a hundred years.
 Nevertheless, it is accepted wisdom that this is the real origin of the word.

 The second theory, which I am much more inclined to believe, is that the term is of African origin.
 According to a gentleman who spoke at the festival, mangu originates with Africans from the Congo region who came to the island during the height of the slave trade.
 The man stated the original word was something akin to mangusi and referred to almost any root vegetable that was boiled and mashed.
 He also derided Dominicans for their denial of their African roots and stated that self-hatred was the reason that the other theory is more widely accepted.
 He also said that mangu is remarkably similar to the West African foo foo, which is undeniable.
 Whichever theory you subscribe to, there is no argument that mangu is one of the cornerstones of Dominican cuisine and is the preferred breakfast dish of Dominicans on the island and in the Diaspora.
 Long live mangu!